Finding Your Lost Dog

 - Population density: Areas with low numbers of people mean the chances of finding the dog near the escape point drastically decreases, as fewer people will see him, and he has fewer barriers (fences, busy streets, buildings) to slow him down.

-Immediate steps to take of your dog has just gotten lost:
+Immediate steps to take if your dog has just gotten lost:

 - Think about why your dog ran: was it away from something, or towards?
 This may help you to figure out where to start searching.

-- Physically search the immediate area and call your dog loudly.
+- Search the immediate area and call your dog loudly.

 - If it’s hot out, dogs usually stay along tree lines and in the shade.